The AIWCC is proud to support Bunter Kreis Rheinland (BKR).

 To learn more visit the Target Program for Health website.

 Club fundraising is done throughout the year.
 In recent years, our main Charity events have been the Sustainable Fashion Bash and Trivia Night.
 In past years, the club held formal galas, benefit concerts, a Christmas bazaar, wine tastings and auctions (handbags anyone?).
+This year due to corona restrictions, we got creative and introduced our 144-Mask Fundraiser.
 Not all fundraising is a major event.
 We also have smaller initiatives such as book sales, raffles and much more.
-Follow our major fundraiser successes here:
+Follow our major fundraising successes here:

 February 2020 • 6th Annual Sustainable Fashion Bash raised 3100€